Generic name: cysteamine [ sis-TEE-a-meen ]

-What other drugs will affect Cystagon (cysteamine)?
+What other drugs will affect Cystagon?

-More Cystagon resources
+More about Cystagon (cysteamine)

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 1.07.
-Revision Date: 2013-10-02, 8:52:38 AM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 6.01.